seananderson/metafolio/inst/ms/ms.md

 general guidelines from a small number of intensively-monitored systems in which we can associate changes in synchrony of populations with changes in conservation regimes [e.g. @moore2010; @carlson2011].
 Another solution may be to monitor the diversity of environmental conditions themselves
-(e.g. temperature, stream flow, and gravel size in the case of salmon) since we know that traits affecting response to environmental conditions are heritable and are likely to adapt to local conditions [@carlson2008] possibly producing response diversity to subsequent disturbances.
+(e.g. temperature, stream flow, and gravel size in the case of salmon) since we know that traits affecting response to environmental conditions are heritable and are likely to adapt to local conditions [@carlson2011] possibly producing diversity of response to subsequent disturbances.

 <!--*TODO some of this following paragraph now slightly overlaps with the last paragraph in the previous section.
 OK?
 Combine them?
 One is meant to be salmon specific and the other generic.*-->
 <!--*MMM: My inclination would be to combine them, and say that they could be expanded to other species as well.
 End on a good solid conclusion note.*-->
 We suggest a number of specific extensions to our simulation model.
-First, the environment-response-diversity mechanism could be expanded --- the distribution of response diversity across a metapopulation does not necessarily follow a linear gradient, different forms of response diversity could interact, and environmental conditions could affect populations through mechanisms other than productivity.
+First, the environment-thermal-tolerance mechanism could be expanded --- the distribution of environmental tolerance across a metapopulation does not necessarily follow a linear gradient, different forms of environmental tolerance could interact, and environmental conditions could affect populations through mechanisms other than productivity.
 Second, in addition to other taxa, our model could be extended to ecological communities or meta-communities after accounting for species